arabellas-craft/arabellas-craft.github.io/_posts/2026-03-20-paradigm-shifting.md

 If you're doing a working within an Irish folk magic framework, you don't just borrow the aesthetic, you operate within the framework's own logic for the duration.
 The spirits are real.
 The reciprocity matters.
 The rules of the tradition apply.
 Then you finish, and you set it down.

-[Phil Hine](/history-of-chaos-magic) describes this in *[Condensed Chaos](https://bookshop.org/a/84772/9781618696618)* as entering "a new field of social relations."
+[Phil Hine](/history-of-chaos-magic) describes this in *[Condensed Chaos](https://bookshop.org/a/84772/9781618696618){:target="_blank" rel="noopener noreferrer"}* as entering "a new field of social relations."
 That sounds abstract, but what he means is practical: a different belief system isn't just a different vocabulary.
 It changes what you do, what you feel, and how you carry yourself during the working.
 That shift is where the power comes from.

 This is different from eclecticism, where you pull symbols from different traditions and mix them loosely.
 Paradigm shifting means you go all the way in, then all the way out.